 The Port of Wilmington is strategically located on the East Coast of the United States within 700 miles of more than 70% of the U.S. industrial base.
 Recent and ongoing improvements to regional and national highway networks make surface transportation supporting the Port of Wilmington superior to neighboring ports.
 And CSX Transportation provides intermodal rail service with best-in-class transit times, as well as daily service for boxcar, tanker and general cargo services.

 The Port of Wilmington is one of the few Southern ports with readily available berths and storage areas for containers and cargo.
 Specifically, it offers terminal facilities serving container, bulk, breakbulk, and ro-ro operations.
-It offers a deep 42-foot navigational channel, nine berths with 6,768 feet of wharf frontage and four post-Panamax container cranes.
+It offers a deep 42-foot navigational channel, nine berths with 6,768 feet of wharf frontage, two neo-Panamax cranes (with one more on the way) and four post-Panamax container cranes.
 Modern transit and warehouse facilities and the latest in cargo management technology provide a broad platform for supporting international trade to the fast-growing Southeast U.S. market.

-The Port of Wilmington has ample capacity to support today’s cargo volumes and continues to invest in expanding the facility to meet projected growth in international trade, with the completion of a $120 million expansion project.
+The Port of Wilmington has ample capacity to support today’s cargo volumes and continues to invest in the expansion of its facilities to meet projected growth in international trade, with an ongoing $200 million infrastructure investment project.
 The Port is a C-TPAT Certified location and is designated as Foreign Trade Zone 214.

-To view a video on the NC Ports at Wilmington Click Here
+To view a video of the characteristics and capabilities of the Port of Wilmington Click Here